CycloneDX/transparency-exchange-api/discovery/readme.md

 ## TEA Discovery - defining an extensible identifier

-TEA discovery is the process where a user with a product identifier can discover and downloadg artifacts automatically, with or without authentication.
+TEA discovery is the process where a user with a product identifier can discover and download artifacts automatically, with or without authentication.
 A globally unique identifier is required for a given product.
 This identifier is called the Transparency Exchange Identifier (TEI).

-The TEI identifier is based on DNS, which assures a uniqueness per vendor (or open source project) and gives the vendor a name space to define product identifiers based on existing or new identifiers ike EAN bar code, PURLs or other existing schemes.
+The TEI identifier is based on DNS, which assures a uniqueness per vendor (or open source project) and gives the vendor a name space to define product identifiers based on existing or new identifiers like EAN/UPC bar code, PURLs or other existing schemes.
 A given product may have multiple identifiers as long as they all resolve into the same destination.

 ## The TEI URN: An extensible identifier